 - Payment Mechanism #1: Normal FFS. - Payment Mechanism #2: Normal FFS plus Infrastructure payments of \$6 Per Beneficiary Per Month ("PBPM"). - Payment Mechanism #3: Population-Based Payments ("PBP").
 PBP provide ACOs with a monthly payment to support ongoing ACO activities.
 ACO participants and preferred providers must agree to percentage payment fee reductions, which are then used to estimate a monthly PBP to be received by the ACO. - Payment Mechanism #4: All-Inclusive Population-Based Payments ("AIPBP").
 Under this mechanism, CMS will estimate the total annual expenditures of the ACO's aligned beneficiaries and pay that projected amount in PBPM payments.
-ACOs in AIPBP may have alternative compensation arrangements with their providers, including 100% FFS, discounted FFS, capitation or case rates.
+ACOs in AIPBP may have alternative compensation arrangements with their providers, including 100% FFS, discounted FFS, capitation, or case rates.

 APAACO opted for, and was approved by CMS effective on April 1, 2017 to participate in, the AIPBP track, which is the most advanced risk-taking payment model.
-When approved, APAACO was the only ACO participating in the AIPBP track, out of 44 ACOs approved for the NGACO Model in the U.S. Under the AIPBP track, CMS estimates the total annual expenditures for APAACO's beneficiaries and then pays that projected amount to APAACO on a PBPM basis.
+Under the AIPBP track, CMS estimates the total annual expenditures for APAACO's beneficiaries and then pays that projected amount to APAACO on a PBPM basis.
 APAACO is responsible for paying all Part A and Part B costs for in-network participating providers and preferred providers with whom it has contracted.